undrivendev/Koinfu/README.md

-Aggregator that gets ticker data from different data sources and expose it with a convenient web API.
+Aggregator that gets ticker data from different crypto exchanges public APIs, saves it and expose it with a convenient web API.